lionelmace/iks-lab/book/deploy-app-custom-ns.md

-# Deploy the app in your cluster
+# Deploy the app in a custom kubernetes namespace

 Different ways exist to make your app accessible from the internet.
 To choose the best networking option for your application, you can follow the decision tree available [here](https://cloud.ibm.com/docs/containers?topic=containers-cs_network_planning).